Broken collarbone

 Overview

 Seek medical help quickly for a broken collarbone.
-Most heal well with ice, pain relievers, a sling, physical therapy and time.
-Some breaks might require surgery to put plates, screws or rods into the bone to hold the pieces in place during healing.
+Most breaks heal well with ice, pain relievers, a sling, physical therapy and time.
+Some might require surgery to put plates, screws or rods into the bone to hold the pieces in place during healing.

 Symptoms